kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 ## Vault Authentication using API

-Authentication requests to the Vault HTTP API return a JSON response that include:
+Authentication requests to the Vault HTTP API return a JSON response that include

 - The token
 - The token accessor